Mission Vieja

 The Mission Vieja or Misión Vieja or the Old Mission was the first Spanish mission in the San Gabriel Valley.
 Mission Vieja was built in 1771 by what would become the fathers of the Mission San Gabriel Arcángel.
 The Mission Vieja site was designated a California Historic Landmark (No.161) on Jan.
 11, 1935.
 The location of Mission Vieja is at what is now the South West corner North San Gabriel Blvd and North Lincoln Ave in Montebello, California.
 The site has a plaque marker and an El Camino Real Bell.
 Mission Vieja was the first building in the San Gabriel Valley and Los Angeles County.

+History

 Father Juan Crespí picked the spot for Mission Vieja because water was available at what is now called the Whittier Narrows.
 The place for Mission Vieja was found in the expedition of Portolá in the summer of 1769.
 Gaspar de Portolá, Miguel Costansó and Father Juan Crespí recorded the expedition.
 In 1771 the fathers of Pedro Cambon and the fathers of Angel Somera, with a decree from Governor Pedro Fages, set out to build a mission in the Spanish Empire of Alta California, in what is now called the Los Angeles Basin.
 The first building was 45 by 18 feet made of adobe and wood.
 The roof was made with tule reeds from the waters of the Whittier Narrows.
 The building had around it a weak Palisade fence.